King's Scout (Scouts Association of Malaysia)

 King's Scout (Malay: Pengakap Raja), also known as King's Scout Award (Malay: Anugerah Pengakap Raja), is the highest award of the Scouts Association of Malaysia (PPM).
 The King's Scout Certificate is signed by His Majesty the Yang di-Pertuan Agong of Malaysia and all the sultans in Malaysia.

-King's Scout Award has the same status and level as Eagle Scout in United States and Philippines, King's Scout in United Kingdom, Australia and New Zealand, Dragon Scout in Hong Kong, President's Scout in Singapore, Pramuka Garuda in Indonesia, Tiger Scout in Korea, Fuji Scout in Japan, Crown Scout in Belgium and Netherlands, King's Scout in Thailand, Queen's Venturer Award in Canada and many more.
+King's Scout Award has the same status and level as Eagle Scout in the United States and Philippines, King's Scout in the United Kingdom, Australia and New Zealand, Dragon Scout in Hong Kong, President's Scout in Singapore, Pramuka Garuda in Indonesia, Tiger Scout in South Korea, Fuji Scout in Japan, Crown Scout in Belgium and the Netherlands, King's Scout in Thailand, King's Venturer Award in Canada and many more.

 In order to qualify for this award, a scout candidate must obtain certain badges and must go through certain processes.

 Terminology

-The correct name for this award in Malaysia is King's Scout (Malay: Pengakap Raja) and not Royal's Scout (Malay: Pengakap Diraja or Pengakap DiRaja).
+The correct name for this award in Malaysia is King's Scout (Malay: Pengakap Raja) and not Royal Scout (Malay: Pengakap Diraja or Pengakap DiRaja).